Embers of Care.

 Adhya and Dhriti

-This painting depicts the stories of Adhya and Dhriti, internationally educated nurses who are nurse directors in their Trust.
+This painting shows the journeys of Adhya and Dhriti, two internationally educated nurses who are now lead in their NHS Trust.

 -